mchenetz/hx1-ccp/README.md

 3. Commit your changes and perform a PULL REQUEST

-4. Once the request is approved, your tenant cluster will be automatically created.
+4. Once the request is approved, your tenant cluster will be automatically created and you will receive an email notifcation

 ## Example JSON